 The standard operating system used throughout industry for spreadsheet applications is Excel.
 Excel is a well used and known system with millions of programs in use word-wide.
 As such, it does not require to be validated.
 However applications that run on Excel do require to be validated.
 Just like any other software program the degree and scope of spreadsheet validation or qualification depends entirely on the risk or possibility that the application can affect product quality, efficacy or records.

 Regulators expect you to be able to demonstrate that your spreadsheets are functioning correctly and consistently produce accurate data.
 If you cannot show with documented test evidence that this is the case, then your regulators or auditors can stop you using your spreadsheets or worse still stop your operations until the situation is resolved.

-The importance and criticality of spreadsheets to the pharmaceutical industry was recently reported on.
+The importance and criticality of spreadsheets and spreadsheet validation, to the pharmaceutical industry was recently reported on.
 The report indicated that the results of a survey of twenty three professionals in this multi billion pound industry revealed some extraordinary and at times worrisome problems.